 I strongly believe the tone needs to move or cut down, across, and even resonate through the organization and the extended enterprise.
 To me “at” implies the tone rests at the top and doesn’t move like I previously mentioned.

-The Tone from the Top will dissipate quickly unless there is a true and on-going commitment from the board and senior leadership, which includes the Chief Compliance Officer and the Chief Audit Executive to send the right message using various mediums.
+The Tone from the Top will dissipate quickly unless there is a true and on-going commitment from the board and senior leadership, which includes the Chief Compliance Officer and the Chief Audit Executive to send the right message using various mediums as well as building relationships throughout the organization one at a time.

 Remember effective communication includes a sender, medium, receiver, and what’s often missing…feedback.